The S.U. Carburetter

 INTRODUCTION

-THE VAST MAJORITY of modem spark ignition internal combustion engines rely upon carburetters to provide them with the finely atomized fuel/air mixture which is necessary to enable them to perform satisfactorily.
+THE VAST MAJORITY of modern spark ignition internal combustion engines rely upon carburetters to provide them with the finely atomized fuel/air mixture which is necessary to enable them to perform satisfactorily.
 It is the function of the carburetter to provide good atomization and the correct mixture strength, under all operating conditions of the engine.
 The method used to do this in all carburetters is to speed up the velocity of the air by means of a venturi or choke, and to use the consequent reduction of pressure in the venturi to draw fuel from the float chamber through a suitable jet orifice into the air stream.
 Since the power that an engine can develop is dependent upon the quantity of air consumed, it is desirable that the mixture of fuel and air should be carried out with as little restriction as possible to the overall air flow.

 On a fixed choke carburetter the venturi must be sufficiently small to ensure adequate mixing during conditions of low air consumption.
 On engines that require to operate over a wide speed and power range, it is inevitable that a choke sufficiently small for use with low air consumption will give an excessive depression at maximum air flow.
 An obvious solution to this problem is to arrange for the size of the choke to be increased at high engine output and decreased for bottom end performance.